open-telemetry/opentelemetry-collector-contrib/exporter/humioexporter/README.md

 - `ingest_token` (no default): The token that has been issued in relation to the Humio repository to export data into.
 This token grants write-only access to a single, specific Humio repository.
 See [Ingest Tokens](https://docs.humio.com/docs/ingesting-data/ingest-tokens/) for more details.
 - `endpoint` (no default): The base URL on which the Humio backend can be reached, in the form `host:port`.

 As defined in the [TLS Configuration Settings](https://github.com/open-telemetry/opentelemetry-collector/blob/main/config/configtls/README.md#tls-configuration-settings), TLS is enabled by default.
-Thus, to connect this exporter with a Humio instance on localhost, the following TLS options can be overridden:
+This can be disabled by overriding the following configuration options:

 - `insecure` (default: `false`): Whether to enable client transport security for the exporter's HTTP connection.
 - `insecure_skip_verify` (default: `false`): Whether to skip verifying the server's certificate chain or not.